 High Season Antarctic Cruises 2021

-Between December and February, wildlife and weather in the Antarctic are both at their best.
-The austral summer is in full swing in December, bringing warmer temperatures and longer days with more sightings of seals and the arrival of humpbacks.
-In January, fluffy penguin chicks chase their parents along the shoreline, seeking out food, while baby seals enjoy the warmer conditions.
-Humpback and minke whales and orcas also frequent the waters in great numbers.
+Antarctica's wildlife and weather are both at their best between December and February.
+The austral summer is in full swing in December, with warmer temperatures and longer days seeing more sightings of seals and the arrival of humpbacks.
+In January, penguin chicks chase their parents along the shoreline, where baby seals are enjoying the 'warmth'.
+Great numbers of humpback and minke whales and orcas also frequent the waters.
 February is likewise a very active month.
-Penguin chicks are growing in curiosity and learning to swim, leopard seals are predating, and whale spotting season is at its height.
+Penguin chicks are learning to swim, leopard seals are predating, and whale spotting season is at its height.

 It's high summer and the penguin rookeries are fully populated and in full swing, while humpbacks are starting to arrive and seals are sighted more regularly.